larm60/larm60/README.md

 - I'm proficient coding in Python, C++, Java, C
 - I have experience with Cloud Computing (AWS/GCP), Embedded Systems, and Cyber Security

+I always enjoy meeting people and encourage you to reach out!